Anand Modak: Career

 Modak came in touch with theatre directors like Jabbar Patel and Satish Alekar, who were directing experimental theatre.
 He started his music career in 1972, assisting Bhaskar Chandavarkar, the composer for Vijay Tendulkar's noted play Ghashiram Kotwal directed by Jabbar Patel in Pune.
 Later he started composing independently in 1974, with Satish Alekar's acclaimed Marathi play Mahanirvan for Theatre Academy, Pune, a theatre organisation in 1973 he was also founder member of the academy.

-Meanwhile, he worked with Bank of Maharashtra while still making music, he completed his 35 years service & retired from job in 2010.
+Meanwhile, he worked with Bank of Maharashtra while still making music, he completed his 35 years service and retired from job in 2010.
 His work in theatre, lead to composing music for radio, television, plays and eventually Marathi cinema, and later in career devotional music.
 He was known for his experimental style, and with music without using much instruments.
 He even did cinematography for the film Naatigoti (2009).